Strategy Guide

 Delta targeting is the single most important decision in the wheel strategy.
 The difference between 0.30 and 0.20 delta affects your income, assignment frequency, and long-term survival.
 Here is the full breakdown.

-Delta is one of the Greek values assigned to every option contract.
-For put sellers, delta serves as a rough proxy for the probability that the option will finish in-the-money at expiration.
-A put with a delta of -0.30 has approximately a 30% chance of being breached, which means a 70% probability of expiring worthless and letting you keep the full premium.
-A -0.20 delta put has roughly an 80% chance of expiring worthless.
+Delta is one of the Greek values on every option contract.
+For put sellers, it's a rough proxy for the probability your option finishes in-the-money.
+A -0.30 delta put has about a 30% chance of being breached — meaning a 70% shot at expiring worthless and you keeping the full premium.
+A -0.20 delta put?
+Roughly 80% chance of expiring worthless.

-This is not a perfect probability estimate.
-Delta is derived from the Black-Scholes model, which assumes log-normal distribution of returns.
-In reality, stocks have fat tails, meaning extreme moves happen more often than the model predicts.
-But as a practical ranking tool for comparing strikes, delta is excellent.
-A 0.20 delta strike is always further out-of-the-money, always lower probability of assignment, and always lower premium than a 0.30 delta strike on the same underlying with the same expiration.
+It's not a perfect probability estimate — delta comes from Black-Scholes, which assumes nice clean returns.
+Real stocks have fat tails, meaning extreme moves happen more than the model predicts.
+But as a practical tool for comparing strikes, delta is excellent.
+A 0.20 delta strike is always further OTM, always lower probability of assignment, and always lower premium than a 0.30 delta strike on the same stock with the same expiration.

-Let us use a concrete example to anchor the comparison.
-Assume you are selling cash-secured puts on a $100 stock with 30 DTE and implied volatility of 30%.
-Here is what each delta target looks like:
+Let's use a concrete example.
+You're selling cash-secured puts on a $100 stock with 30 DTE and 30% implied volatility.
+Here's what each delta target looks like:

 The numbers tell a clear story: 0.30 delta pays nearly twice the premium but gets assigned about 50% more often.
 Use the cash-secured put calculator to model these scenarios with real-time data on any stock you are considering.